ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/gbif_taxa.md

 - **Taxon type**: This column must provide the **taxonomic type** of the named taxon, which is usually the taxonomic **rank**.
 For example, the taxon _Pongo pygmaeus_ would be of type `Species` and the taxon Formicidae would be of type `Family`.
-If the taxon type is not one of the core GBIF backbone levels ( Kingdom, Phylum, Order, Class, Family, Genus, Species and Subspecies), or is one of the special values `Morphospecies` or `Functional group`, then you will need to provide a **parent taxon** (see below).
+If the taxon type is not one of the core GBIF backbone ranks ( Kingdom, Phylum, Order, Class, Family, Genus, Species and Subspecies), or is one of the special values `Morphospecies` or `Functional group`, then you will need to provide a **parent taxon** (see below).